Abdurrehmann/Abdurrehmann/README.md

 - 👋 Hi, I’m @Abdurrehmann
-- 👀 I’m interested in web development
+- 👀 I’m a web developer
-- 🌱 I’m currently learning ful stack web development
+- 🌱 I have mastered front-end development and am on inermediate level on backend development.

 <!---